loda-lang/loda-programs/programs/oeis/list2.md

 * [A273386](http://oeis.org/A273386) ([L26 program](273/A273386.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 659", based on the 5-celled von Neumann neighborhood.
 * [A273387](http://oeis.org/A273387) ([L20 program](273/A273387.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 659", based on the 5-celled von Neumann neighborhood.
 * [A273405](http://oeis.org/A273405) ([L20 program](273/A273405.asm)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 673", based on the 5-celled von Neumann neighborhood.
+* [A273406](http://oeis.org/A273406) ([L112 program](273/A273406.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 673", based on the 5-celled von Neumann neighborhood.
 * [A273407](http://oeis.org/A273407) ([L13 program](273/A273407.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 673", based on the 5-celled von Neumann neighborhood.
 * [A273408](http://oeis.org/A273408) ([L10 program](273/A273408.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 675", based on the 5-celled von Neumann neighborhood.
+* [A273448](http://oeis.org/A273448) ([L89 program](273/A273448.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 721", based on the 5-celled von Neumann neighborhood.
 * [A273480](http://oeis.org/A273480) ([L14 program](273/A273480.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 737", based on the 5-celled von Neumann neighborhood.
 * [A273481](http://oeis.org/A273481) ([L12 program](273/A273481.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 737", based on the 5-celled von Neumann neighborhood.
 * [A273669](http://oeis.org/A273669) ([L08 program](273/A273669.asm)): Decimal representation ends with either 2 or 9.